tldr-pages/tldr/pages/common/masscan.md

 # Masscan

-> Network scanner meant to scan an entire Internet as fast as possible.
+> Network scanner for scanning as fast as possible.
 > Best run with elevated priviledges.
 Nmap compability run `masscan --nmap` to find out more.
 > More information: <https://github.com/robertdavidgraham/masscan>.